k88hudson/git-flight-rules/README.md

 Using `git reset` it is then possible to change master back to the commit it was before.
 This provides a safety net in case history was accidentally changed.

 (copied and edited from [Source](https://www.atlassian.com/git/tutorials/rewriting-history/git-reflog)).

+<a name="git-shortcuts"></a>
+## Git Shortcuts

+Once you're comfortable with what the above commands are doing, you might want to create some shortcuts for Git Bash.
+This allows you to work a lot faster by doing complex tasks in really short commands.

+Refer to my [.bashrc](https://gist.github.com/a6delali/7c63d80eb095d9eb24a3a150114355c8) for a good list of useful shortcuts.

 # Other Resources